 Precambrian tectonics and the advent of plate tectonics

 Above is a metamorphosed and folded banded iron formation (BIF) from the Lake Superior craton.
 BIFs are one of the more distinctive geologic assemblages that characterize the Precambrian.
 They played a role in the evolution of our atmosphere and of life by representing a large oxygen sink/reservoir.
 Tectonically, they mainly formed on shallow stable shelfs, although the detailed mechanisms of formation are still debated.
-Their concentration in time to Precambrian rocks may reflect surface conditions/systems more than they do tectonic processes, but they are a clear indication that geologically the Precambrian is unique.
-This is hardly surprising, as we expect all systems to evolve, especially over a 4 billion year time span
+Their concentration in time to Precambrian rocks may reflect surface conditions and geochemical systems more than they do tectonic processes, but they are a clear indication that geologically the Precambrian is unique.
+This is hardly surprising, as we expect all systems to evolve, especially over a 4 billion year time span.

 Introduction and guiding questions